malejpavouk/pig-latin/README.md

  * **y** is always considered a vowel.
 Which is not true in English (validated with client that this is expected).
  * Words that are shortened using apostrophe at the end or start of the word ('tis == it is; goin' == going)

 How to build it
 ===
 Project uses gradle wrapper, so just use:
 `./gradlew build`
 This command builds a fat jar, which includes all the necessary dependencies.

-How does it work
-===
-Reads English words, sentences or paragraphs from standard input.
-Prints the results on the standard output.

 Usage
 ===